Finding the right window AC unit for your home

 What’s in a name?
 Some manufacturers have spent decades building up a solid reputation for quality, and wouldn’t dream of packaging someone else’s junk and branding it with their company name.
 Other companies, meanwhile, are not manufacturers at all, they only package products made by others, slapping their brand name on.
 But the fact that the product was made by the company whose brand appears on it doesn’t guarantee quality, any more than a brand that has no relationship to the manufacturer necessarily implies a shoddy product.

 But when it comes to conditioning, these two brands have vastly different results.
-As you might expect, Kenmore sells some of the best window air conditioner models,in terms of both quality and efficiency.
-But the Maytag window air conditioner is not only a piece of junk that should never have been made – it has nothing to do with Maytag! and is probably the best window air conditioner to avoid!
-Not only will Maytag not stand behind this product, but they aren’t the ones selling it or profiting (at least directly) from its sale.
-Instead, Maytag sold the rights to the Maytag brand, on window air conditioners, to a company called Fedders, that was once a leader in the mass production of quality window air conditioners.
-Fedders fell on hard times in the early 21st century and seems to have bought the rights to the Maytag brand to try to boost sales, but they didn’t deliver a quality product, and many customers were left confused and upset when their poorly built units failed and they tried to get service from Maytag, who wanted nothing to do with these Fedder units.
+As you might expect, Frigidaire sells some of the best window air conditioner models,in terms of both quality and efficiency.
+But the Maytag window air conditioner was not only a piece of junk that should never have been made – it had nothing to do with Maytag! and in its time was probably the best window air conditioner to avoid!
+Not only did Maytag not stand behind this product, but they weren’t the ones selling it or profiting (at least directly) from its sale.
+Instead, Maytag sold the rights to the Maytag brand, on window air conditioners only, to another company that slapped the Maytag label on their product, then outsourced the manufacturing, then started cutting costs when they ran into financial troubles.
+Luckily Maytag window air conditioners are a thing of the past, but it just goes to show you, you can’t always trust a “leading” brand to exemplify the quality you associate with the brand.

-There are plenty of other brands that don’t really manufacture window air conditioners, but merely repackage other companies’ products.
-For example, one air conditioner model, #MWF08CR, is manufactured by Midea, but carries brand names including Midea, Westpoint, Degodi and Polar Wind, while another Midea model is sold under the brands Arctic King, Westpoint, Beaumark and Uberhaus.
+There are also manufacturers that sell air conditioners under their own brand as well as rebranded by other companies.
+For example, Midea manufacturers many air conditioner models, including some highly efficient ones, but also provides them to other companies who rebrand them as Westpoint, Degodi Polar Wind, Arctic King, Beaumark and Uberhaus.
 What does this mean?
 It means that for any of these brands (other than Midea itself) you really have no idea what you are buying.
 It’s almost certainly not made by the company whose brand it carries, since these are only brand names, not the names of manufacturers.
 And it means you have no idea who really did manufacture it.
 For example, Beaumark is a Canadian brand used by the Hudsons Bay Company and related retail companies; its products could come from any of hundreds of manufacturers.

 What brands should you consider when looking for the best window air conditioner?
-I would recommend Friedrich for any of the smaller units – up to about 8,000 BTU.
-They score well in consumer reviews, they offer a wide selection of features, they make all their own units, and they offer some of the more energy efficient units.
-Kenmore stands behind everything they sell (although as I mentioned, they don’t actually make anything!) and they seem to select the air conditioners they brand based partly on quality.
-And Haier has a few good products.
+I would recommend Frigidaire for any of the smaller units – up to about 8,000 BTU.
+They score well in consumer reviews, they offer a wide selection of features, and they offer some of the more energy efficient units.
+Keystone also offers a decent selection of efficient room air conditioners.

 I have sprinkled some of my top picks for the best window air conditioner throughout this article.
-As I suggested earlier, I am able to survive the torrid Toronto summers without air conditioning, so I can’t claim direct experience with any of these models.
-Instead, my choices are based onthe energy efficiency of each unit, the quality of the brand, reviews from customers who have bought and used the products, and reasonable price.
+As I suggested earlier, I am able to survive the torrid Toronto summers without much use of air conditioning, and I’ve never owned a room air conditioner – I heat and cool my house with a whole house heat pump, so I can’t claim direct experience with any of these models.
+Instead, my choices are based on the energy efficiency of each unit, the quality of the brand, reviews from customers who have bought and used the products, and reasonable price.
 I am confident that if you buy one of these you will be getting the best window air conditioner for your money – both the money you pay up front, and the money you pay through the unit’s life as it keeps you comfortably cool.

 Sears no longer SERVICES any of their products.
 They “outsource” so the service is terrible and the providers do a lot to pad the bills.
 Haier has many problems also, or at least the ones they sell in the U.S. do.
 LG has bought up multiple brands, including Kenmore AND Whirlpool.
 They do make good products, BUT…and this is a very important BUT…if the one YOU bought has a service problem, ….there will BE no SERVICE.
 LG does NOT take a responsible attitude regarding repairs/service.